Tayruh/sadako/reference.md

 * `isActive`: Whether we are currently in the scene.
 This happens when the `startCheck` conditions have passed.
 * `hasEnded`: Whether the scene has finished.
 This happens when the scene was active and then the `endCheck` conditions passed.
-* `ending`: Any value returned from `doEnding()` is stored in `ending`.
+* `ending`: Any value returned from `doEnd()` is stored in `ending`.
 This can be useful to determine which way a scene has ended if it has multiple ways of ending the scene.

 The fourth member `isRecurring` is set manually during creation or any time after that to toggle reccuring activations of a scene.